The Shoop Shoop Song (It's in His Kiss): Music video

-The original video for "The Shoop Shoop Song (It's in His Kiss)" was directed by Marty Callner, and made to promote the movie Mermaids.
-The video features Cher with Winona Ryder and Christina Ricci, who played her daughters in the film, in a music studio in the clothes and styles of the 1960s period of the film, clips of which are shown throughout.
+The original video for Cher's cover of "The Shoop Shoop Song (It's in His Kiss)" was directed by Marty Callner, and it was made to help promote the movie Mermaids.
+The video features Cher with Winona Ryder and Christina Ricci, who played her daughters in the film, in a music studio in the clothes and styles of the 1960s period of the film (clips of which are shown throughout).
 Near the end, the video switches from black-and-white to color and Cher and the girls are shown in jeans and leather jackets spray-painting a wall in an alley.
-A revised video was issued which deleted the clips of the film from the video.
-The leather jacket at the end of the video is one of the earliest custom Chrome Hearts jackets ever made.
+A revised video was issued that deleted the clips of the film from the video.
+The leather jacket seen at the end of the video is one of the earliest custom Chrome Hearts jackets ever made.